Wanting to become plastic-free in HK?

 Does zero waste make a difference?

-Yes, it helps to shift people’s mindsets about the wasteful production and consumption of goods.
-When a zero-waste mentality is adopted, the focus is on high-quality items that have been ethically produced.
+Yes, adopting a zero-waste mindset helps to shift people’s mindsets about the wasteful production and consumption of goods.
+When a zero-waste mentality is adopted, the focus is on high-quality items that have been ethically produced

 Why is plastic usage such a problem?